mblajek/BadApplePhp/README.md

 - run `php S- localhost:8080` in BadApplePhp directory and open `localhost:8080/simple.php`

 ## socket.php
-- stript creates single server by itself
+- script creates single server by itself
-- video data are parsed once, so it has really low requirements
+- video data is parsed once, so it has really low requirements
 - run `php socket.php` in BadApplePhp directory and open `localhost:8080/`

 video data is based on Abaduaber's version: https://youtu.be/IXOVUiyx1a8